 One of the tools that fully relies on the JVM garbage collector logs is GCEasy.
 This is an online GC log analyzer tool where you can upload the garbage collection log and get the results in the form of an easy to read log analysis report:

-The report will include information like generation size and maximum size, key performance indicators like average and maximum pause time, pauses statistics, memory leak information, and interactive graphs showing each heap memory space.
+The report will include information like generation size and maximum size, key performance indicators like average and maximum pause time, pauses statistics, Java memory leak information, and interactive graphs showing each heap memory space.
 All this data is calculated based on the log file that you provide.

 GCEasy offers a free plan, but it has limitations.
 At the time of writing, a single user could upload 5 GC log files a month with up to 10mb per file.
 There are additional plans available on the pricing page if you are interested in using the tool.